 In 2009 he left Berlin and was appointed house director of the Thalia Theatre in Hamburg.
 For the staging of “Jeder stirbt für sich allein” (Every Man Dies Alone), a stage adaptation of Hans Fallada's novel, Perceval was awarded the German Faust Prize in 2013.
 Not long after, Perceval was awarded a Stanislavsky Award by the International Stanislavsky Foundation in Moscow for his contribution to the theatre on an international scale.

-Together with NTGent’s ensemble, he made a unique version of “Platonov” in 2012, directed “FRONT Polyphonie” in 2014, which was a coproduction with Thalia Theater Hamburg, and in 2016 he made “The Grapes of Wrath”, again with Thalia Theater and “Snow”, based on Orhan Pamuk's novel.
+Together with NTGent’s ensemble, he made a unique version of “Platonov” in 2012, directed “FRONT Polyphonie” in 2014, and in 2016 he made “The Grapes of Wrath” and “Snow”, based on Orhan Pamuk's novel.